ember-bootstrap/ember-bootstrap-power-select/README.md

 Installation
 ------------------------------------------------------------------------------

-You need to have at least `1.0.0-alpha.11` of ember-bootstrap installed in your app.
-Then run...

 ```bash
 ember install ember-bootstrap-power-select
 ```

-This will additionally install `ember-power-select` and `ember-power-select-blockless` into your app, and setup its Bootstrap theme, either by importing the appropriate Less or Sass file (if you use one of these preprocessors), or by editing your `ember-cli-build.js` to include the static theme CSS (if you use plain CSS).
+This will additionally install `ember-power-select` into your app, and setup its Bootstrap theme, either by importing the appropriate Less or Sass file (if you use one of these preprocessors), or by editing your `ember-cli-build.js` to include the static theme CSS (if you use plain CSS).